 - Wipe your microwave oven after every use.
 Make sure you dry the inside of the microwave with a dry cloth or paper towel before closing the door.

 - To remove foul odors from the microwave, heat a mixture of one cup of water and a quarter cup of lemon juice in the microwave for about two to three minutes.
 Then, turn off the microwave and let it sit for about half an hour.
 It shall remove the odors and leave your microwave smelling fresh.
 Alternatively, you can cut a lemon in two halves, place it on a microwave-safe plate along with a tablespoon of water.

 - Try to keep your food covered while cooking; less splutters would require lesser cleaning.
 Fewer splutters and gunk on the fiberboard coverings on the walls shall also help increase your microwave’s longevity.

 - After cooking in the microwave, leave the door open for a little while to let the odors out.

-- Though not common still, there is a possibility that liquids can get too heated in microwave and even explode.
-This can happen when using a perfectly smooth container as the smooth surface does not allow the formation of bubbles, thereby trapping immense heat in the liquid.
+- Though not common still, there is a possibility that liquids can get too heated in the microwave and even explode.
+This can happen when using a perfectly smooth container as the flat surface does not allow the formation of bubbles, thereby trapping immense heat in the liquid.
 However, you can rest assured that most cups and bowls are not completely smooth.
-If you are still worried, consider putting a wooden spoon, a non-metal stir stick or even a toothpick in the bowl while placing it in the microwave to avoid superheating.
+If you are still worried, consider putting a wooden spoon, a non-metal stir stick, or even a toothpick in the bowl while placing it in the microwave to avoid superheating.
 You can read about superheating and microwave ovens in detail, here.